BenMiller3/Personal-Website/README.md

 # Personal-Website

+Live at: www.benjaminmiller.co

-Personal website - benjaminmiller.co created with HTML and CSS and Java Script
+Created with HTML, CSS and Java Script.
+Twitter Bootstrap CSS library also used for some elements.